webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ### It's running, what do I do now (BEFORE adapting the project) ?

-*<u>Firstly, notice the web page header with details about the running PrimeFaces, JSF Mojarra, and Java versions.</u>*
+*Firstly, notice the web page header with details about the running PrimeFaces, JSF Mojarra, and Java versions.*

 Please then take time to read the instructions in the help panels in the home (index) page: